7 Reasons You Need To Clean Your Laptop ASAP

 Your laptop could run slower

 If your laptop is overheating AND it’s running at max capacity, it will try to reduce its performance to stay cool.
 Translation: You could be in for many frustrating hours of refreshing the Internet, waiting for your documents to load, and staring at that dreaded rainbow-hued spinning wheel.
 If you don’t want to waste the time (and who does?), invest in your laptop now by cleaning the keyboard every other week and the fans at least once a month.
 You’re almost guaranteed to thank yourself later on.
-Check out these other reasons your computer is running slow—and easy fixes to the problem.

 The keys could get stuck